Lisa Blatt: Public positions

 Blatt has described herself as a liberal Democrat and feminist, and has said that she voted for Hillary Clinton in the 2016 presidential election and voted for Barack Obama twice.
 During the 2016 election day, when asked by Bloomberg Law who she voted for, how, and why, she said: "Duh!
 Clinton; early voting; and seriously?"

 On August 2, 2018, Blatt endorsed then-Judge Brett Kavanaugh's nomination to the Supreme Court, touting him as "the most qualified conservative for the job" and as having an outstanding record of hiring women as law clerks.
 Blatt introduced Kavanaugh at his Senate confirmation hearing alongside former Secretary of State Condoleezza Rice and Ohio Senator Rob Portman.
 Blatt also criticized the Senate for not confirming then-Judge Merrick Garland to the Supreme Court.
 Maine Senator Susan Collins cited Blatt's remarks in announcing her vote to confirm Kavanaugh.
 Blatt's support for Kavanaugh led progressive activists to lobby President-elect Joe Biden not to nominate Blatt as U.S. Solicitor General.

 Blatt has said that the legal profession is "overrun with men, and unless institutions like the Supreme Court do more to hire women, the upper echelons of my profession will never fully include women".
 In addition to structural barriers to inclusion, Blatt also pointed to a "war-like mentality" that is required for litigation and said that male litigators "generally are more fearless" than women even though many are "obviously clueless that they have no talent".
 Blatt has also advocated for more racial diversity in the pool of lawyers arguing before the Supreme Court.
 In 2022, Blatt said: "As far as I can tell, only two black men from private practice have argued since 2003 and one of them, the great John Payton[,] passed away 10 years ago.
 The other one, Luke McCloud, had not even argued in any courtroom before I got to Williams & Connolly.
 The numbers will not change unless we act instead of just talk."
 As of 2019, all three partners in her firm's Supreme Court and appellate practice area were women: Blatt, Sarah Harris, and Amy Saharia.
 American Lawyer has called this all-female practice "an anomaly among its peers".

 Personal life

 Blatt is married to David Blatt, a fellow partner at Williams & Connolly who specializes in commercial litigation.
 Justice Ruth Bader Ginsburg officiated their wedding in 1995.
 Blatt's father-in-law, Sidney Blatt, was a noted psychologist at Yale University.
 Lisa and David Blatt have two children, who both attended Stanford Law School.
-She is Jewish.
+Blatt's daughter Rachel is set to clerk for Justice Brett Kavanaugh for 2029.
+Lisa Blatt is Jewish.